-- 5. Disconnected Streets: Disconnected streets may take the following form: - (a) Street Stubs.
-Where adjoining areas are not subdivided, streets in new subdivisions shall be extended to the boundary line of the tract to make provision for the future connections. - (b) Where abutting property is not subdivided, street stubs shall be provided at intervals no greater than the maximum block length specified for the community type. - (c) Existing street stubs adjacent to an approved development shall be connected to the new development. - 6.
-Intersections - (a) Curb Radii.
+- (a) Curb Radii.
 The following curb radii shall be utilized unless otherwise authorized by the Public Works Director or designee: Intersections shall be designed for the actual turning radius of the typical design vehicle as opposed to the maximum design vehicle.
 Small curb radii at intersections shorten pedestrian crossing distances and reduce vehicle turning speeds, thereby balancing the ease of travel of the vehicles and pedestrians.
 For curb radii, refer to Figure 15-10. - (b) Crosswalks.
-Crosswalks shall be required at all stop-controlled and signalized intersections with an ADT of 3,000 or greater.
+Crosswalks shall be required at all stop-controlled and signalized intersections with an Average Daily Trip (ADT) of 3,000 or greater.
 Any proposed crosswalks at uncontrolled locations require a study submitted to Public Works. - i.
 Dimensions.
 Crosswalks shall be a minimum 6 feet in width, measured from stripe to stripe. - ii.
 Markings.
 Crosswalks shall be appropriately indicated on the finished street surface with thermoplastic markings, or textured/colored pavement such as brick. - iii.
 Crossing Distances.
 To encourage pedestrian activity, typical crosswalks shall not extend over 38 feet without a landscape median and/or other pedestrian refuge island to mitigate the effects of vehicular traffic on crossing and to increase pedestrian safety and comfort.
 Bulb-outs may be used to reduce pedestrian crossing distances.
 Pedestrian pathways in a refuge islands shall be angled to face in the direction of oncoming vehicular traffic. - iv.
 Accessible ramps and warning panels, in accordance with the Americans with Disabilities Act, are required where all sidewalks or shared use paths terminate at a crosswalk or curb. - v.
 Bulb-outs.
 To shorten pedestrian crossing distances, bulb-outs shall be utilized at intersections when on-street parking is provided and may include rain gardens. - 1.
 The depth of the bulb-out shall match the utilized on-street parking, either the width of the parallel space or the depth of the diagonal space. - 2.
 The radius of the bulb-out shall match the requirements for the intersection. - vi.
 Roundabouts.
 A modern roundabout alternative shall be evaluated when - 1. a new signalization is proposed. - 2. major reconstruction of an existing signalized intersection is proposed. - 3. a change in an unsignalized intersection is required. - 4. an existing intersection experiences a high frequency of severe crashes; or